getcord/cord-openai-chatbot/README.md

 # How does it work?

-Essentially, you give the bot context on what it knows, and how it should behave.
+Essentially, you give the bot context on what it knows (its context), and you tell it how to behave, (it's prompt), then you give it the back-and-forths of a conversation, starting with the user's first message, and then use OpenAI's chat completion API to fill in the next message.

-OpenAI then does some magic, and Jackson should fill this out really.
+This library helps you with:

-- Generating embeddings
+- Generating embeddings from a list of URLs
-- Prompt
+- Creating a prompt for the bot
-- Context/Embeddings
+- Selecting context data for the bot (using embeddings and cosine similarity)

 The client interface is using Cord's SDK to simulate a chatbot.
 The components from the SDK used are: